ericatsydney/ericatsydney.github.io/_posts/2020-03-03-refactoring-in-java.markdown

     - move common method out

 - Open-closed principle: open for extend, closed for modification
+    - write an interface/abstract class and implement/extend class from there, this way can avoid keep modifying a class, after we have tested a class, we should try to extend rather than modify that.

 - Liskov substitution: object can be replace by subtype, still correct